symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-cmf.rst

 Configuration
 -------------

-To get your application running very little configuration is needed.
+To get your application running, very little configuration is needed.

 Minimum configuration
 ~~~~~~~~~~~~~~~~~~~~~